What is a limited company buy-to-let mortgage?

 Buy-to-Let mortgage advice is a very specialist area which includes limited company mortgage arrangements.
 The list of lenders operating in the limited company arena is steadily growing, however, these lenders tend to only accept applications through mortgage brokers and intermediaries.

-At Just Mortgage Brokers, we have a team of specialist advisers with access to the whole of the market.
+At Just Mortgage Brokers, we have a team of specialist advisors with access to the whole of the market.
 Discuss your needs with us in detail and you can be confident that a suitable lender and mortgage deal can be found for you.

 • Tax efficiency.
 Any money you draw out of the business will be taxed at the prevailing rate.
 However, if you leave money in the business and use it to renovate, refurbish or expand your portfolio, you’ll pay the lower rate of corporation tax.